 Jiven, G., & Larkham, P.J.
 (2003).
 Sense of place, authencity and character: A commentary.
 Journal of Urban Design, 8 (1), 67–81.
 Retrieved from Taylor & Francis Online website.

 Kant, I. (1786).
-Groundwork of the Metaphysics of Morals.
+Groundwork of the metaphysics of morals.
 New York: Harper & Row.
 (Not available in NLB holdings)

 Kant, I. (1790).
 The critique of judgement.
 Oxford: Clarendon Press.
 (Not available in NLB holdings)

 Komlosy, D. (1953).
 Working party on Queenstown: Memorandum by Chief Planning Officer, Diagnostic Survey Team Queenstown Estate – Densities.
-Singapore: National Heritage Board, National Archives. (cannot locate this)
+Singapore: National Heritage Board, National Archives.

-Kriken, J., Enquist, P. & Rapaport, R. (2010).
+Kriken, J., Enquist, P., & Rapaport, R. (2010).
 City building: Nine planning principles for the twenty-first century.
 New York: Princeton Architectural Press.
 (Call no.: RART 711.4 KRI)

 Langer, P. (1984).
 Sociology – Four images of organised diversity: Bazaar, jungle, organism, and maching. (pp. 97–117).
 In L. Rodwin & R. Hollister, Cities of the mind: Images and themes of the city in the social sciences.
 New York: Plenum Press.
 (Not available in NLB holdings)

 Lazell, M., & Henley, W. (2008, October 10).
 Lords call for design to be at the heart of Planning Bill.
 Retrieved from Building Design website.